Darkshep3/LightShep/README.md

-# LightShep A Playable Chess Engine on Lichess
+# LightShep: A Playable Chess Engine on Lichess

 https://lichess.org/@/lightshepBOT

-started as a fun AP CSA project :) but hoping to make it far far stronger
+started as a fun AP CSA project :) but hoping to make it far far stronger and maybe do a few unique things to make it more interesting and give it a unique playstyle

 6/18/2025